wingsuitist/villains/README.md

 Angular-cli already created the css file for us and referenced it in our AppComponent.
 (If you want your html or css inline you can use the option `ng g component xyz --flat`.
 This is also great if you component doesn't need any css.)

+## 6. Let's deploy to gitlab pages.

+If you put your project on github you can publish your current version easily to a github page:

+`ng github-pages:deploy`

 ***
 ***